9 in the Hyaku-nin Isshu

-Quilt Notes: JAPANESE FLOWER is illustrated in Rhoda Oscher Goldberg's' QUILTING AND PATCHWORK DICTIONARY, 1988.
-A variation titled JAPANESE POPPY, according to Barbara Brackman, was first published by Nancy Cabot (Loretta Leitner Rising) in the Chicago Tribune in the 1930's (see ENCYCLOPEDIA OF PIECED QUILT PATTERNS, 1993) Online browse other quilt sites with JAPANESE FLOWER / JAPANESE POPPY illustrations and templates.
+Quilt Notes: JAPANESE FLOWER (aka JAPANESE POPPY) is illustrated in Rhoda Ochser Goldberg's' QUILTING AND PATCHWORK DICTIONARY, 1988.
+The design was first published, according to Barbara Brackman, by Nancy Cabot (Loretta Leitner Rising) in the Chicago Tribune in March, 1936 (see ENCYCLOPEDIA OF PIECED QUILT PATTERNS, #2135).
+Online browse other quilt sites with illustrations and templates.
+The piecing diagram left follows Cabot's version — in her column, she comments on why she is illustrating this summer flower in spring (notice her intutive combination of the commonplace within elegance):

 A JAPANESE FLOWER